 Are you interested in understanding the function of the human body?
 This course will expose you to normal functions of the major organ systems and diseases in those systems.
-Not only will this course prepare you for a future career in the health sciences, you’ll also gain knowledge about the physical, mechanical, and biochemical functions of various human systems.
-This course includes an online simulated lab experience, an innovative tool designed to further your examination of the human body.
-Human systems discussed during this class include cellular, cardiovascular, respiratory, renal, gastrointestinal, and endocrine systems.
+Not only will this course prepare you for a future career in the health sciences, you will also gain knowledge about the physical, mechanical, and biochemical functions of various human systems.
+This course includes an online, simulated lab experience, an innovative tool designed to further your examination of the human body.
+Human systems discussed during this class include cellular, cardiovascular, respiratory, renal, gastrointestinal, and endocrine.

 Special Textbook Information:

 Students will receive access to the textbook, Connect website, and course labs directly through the course site, which will be available approximately one week before the course starts each semester.
-The cost is $90 and will be directly billed to your student account two weeks after the semester starts.
+The cost is $90 and will be directly billed to students' accounts two weeks after the semester starts.
 Students should not independently purchase the textbook.